ayushthakur/ayushthakur.dev/content/post/2022-02-19-How-do-you-send-a-message-to-someone-10,000-years-in-future.md

 ---
-title: "How do you send a message to someone 10,000 years in future"
+title: "how do you send a message to someone 10,000 years in future"
 date: 2022-02-19
 categories:
   - blog